nic0michael/Nicos-Kanban-Board-Microservice/readme.md

 By using this software you agree to the Terms and conditions as well as the License and the Exceptions of the License of this software

 ## Priorities for development
-The chief Architect of this software reserves the right to determine the priorities of any features proposed in a whish list to be placed in the Priority list
+The Chief Architect of this software reserves the right to determine the priorities of any features proposed in a whish list to be placed in the Priority list

 # References